What are Addiction Hotlines?

 How do I Find a Detox or Rehab?

-A good first step is to call an addiction helpline so a qualified representative can guide you in selecting a treatment facility based on your specific needs.
+A good first step is to call an addiction helpline like ours, so that a qualified representative can guide you in selecting a treatment facility based on your specific needs.
 Be prepared to inform them about any underlying physical or mental conditions you may have, as this is a critical factor in this process.

 Your financial and locality needs are another key consideration.
 When you call our addiction helpline our representatives are able to search hundreds of different treatment options to quickly find a solution that meets your needs.
 From medically-assisted detox programs to aftercare support groups, we can direct you to resources at every phase of your recovery in a manner that fits your schedule, budget, and medical requirements.